EdwinRou/stage_1A/README.md

 # stage_1A

-Project made during my fist year intership at ENSAE.
+Project made during my fist year intership at CREST.

 The subject was "Community recovery in sparse graph".